Storing Gardening Tools for the WinterGardening Tools Last Updated On 03/16/2020

 Another headache for gardeners when it comes to storing their gardening tools over the winter is rust.
 There are a couple of things that you will need to do in order to prevent rust from getting onto your tools.

-First, you will need to spray a layer of penetrating lubricating oil such as WD-40 on top of the steel part.
+First, you will need to spray a layer of penetrating lubricating oil on top of the steel part.
 Then, make sure that you store the tools at a dry place.
 The garage floor is a bad choice because it gets damp easily during winter.